Matt-Tranchina/Cplusplus210/README.md

   such as naming functions and variables in the "universal" syntax will improve the readability even further.
 Such as naming variables with lowerAndThenUppercase letters and functions with UppercaseAtBegining.

+# Python include and libs folder
+  The attached Python folder has the include folder and library folder needed to run this program.